 Why You'll Love This Recipe

-- The delicious base of the recipe comes from my go-to decadent homemade hot chocolate recipe.
+- The delicious base of the recipe comes from my go-to decadent homemade creamy hot chocolate.

-- Oat milk offers a creamy texture that pairs beautifully with a rich chocolate flavor and caramel-toffee notes of demerara sugar (or brown sugar).
+- Oat milk offers a smooth texture that pairs beautifully with a rich chocolate flavor and caramel-toffee notes of demerara sugar (or brown sugar).

 - Best of all?
 It’s very easy and requires just a few simple ingredients!
 Make it your own by adding fun toppings, like coconut whipped cream or mini marshmallows.